 Super easy and fun!
 Next, I spray painted my bent metal and let cure.
 Meanwhile, I began the finishing steps of my sleigh.

-Since I’m after an antiqued feel for my build, I used a heavy coat this fun red milk paint and my stubby brush.
+Since I’m after an antiqued feel for my build, I used a heavy coat this fun red milk paint and my brush.

 While the paint is still wet, I use the same heat gun to dry the paint quickly to create crackle and weathered look.